 Why is mobile marketing important?

-There are around 6.6 billion mobile phone users worldwide.
-Furthermore, 50% of the people who see a mobile ad immediately perform a google search for the company or directly visit the website to buy the product.
+There are around 7.41 billion mobile phone users worldwide.
+Furthermore, 50% of people who see a mobile ad immediately perform a Google search for the company or directly visit the website to buy the product.
 Such stats are proof of the changing mobile-first consumer behavior.
-Mobile marketing is no longer an afterthought, especially at a time when 56.7% of web traffic comes from mobile devices.
+Mobile marketing is no longer an afterthought, especially when 53.42% of web traffic comes from mobile devices.

 Marketing on mobile as a platform is:

-• It is greatly impactful as it uses multiple channels like SMS, WhatsApp business, in-app, push notifications, etc.
+- It is greatly impactful as it uses multiple channels like SMS, WhatsApp marketing, in-app, push notifications, etc.

-Cost-effective as ad clicks from mobile is 24% cheaper than desktop clicks.
+- Cost-effective as ad clicks from mobile convert 2-3 times higher than desktop clicks.

 What makes good mobile marketing?